SaxenaLakshya/Overthinkers-Haven/README.md

 - **[JokeAPI – Official Joke API](https://jokeapi.dev/)**
   - Used to fetch random **adult jokes**
-  - Supports filtering by categories, safe mode, NSFW, and more
   - The app asks for age confirmation before displaying content
   - If the user is not an adult, joke access is blocked via local storage